KentaMS/TER-Soccer-xT-Variation-Prediction/README.md

 # TER-Soccer-xT-Variation-Regression
-Experimental (research) project carried out on the first graduate year (2024) at Paris Cité University, supervised by SERVANT Logan.
+Experimental (research) project carried out during the first graduate year (2024) at Paris Cité University, supervised by SERVANT Logan.

 The project was divided in several steps:
 - Finding exploitable datasets of player coordinates during a soccer match